Mr. Peter Hermle today works as an independent engineer and aerospace consultant.

-A case study - Legal Implications of High Voltage Battery - Safety within the Automotive Industry
+Legal Implications of High Voltage Battery Systems with the Automotive Industry

 In response to intense socio-political pressure, in next few years all automotive manufacturers must rapidly transition to the mass production of high voltage battery systems for electric and hybrid vehicles.

 This transition will bring many legal as well as technical risks.
 The timely introduction in 2011 of the E/E functional safety standard - ISO 26262 - has helped in reducing technical risks associated with safety critical electric / electronic systems.
 However, the standard does not tackle risks in other areas such as work place safety, product liabitiliy, and OEM to supplier risk management.